Orfeo ed Euridice: Background

 Francesco Algarotti's Essay on the Opera (1755) was a major influence in the development of Gluck's reformist ideology.
 Algarotti proposed a heavily simplified model of opera seria, with the drama pre-eminent, instead of the music or ballet or staging.
 The drama itself should "delight the eyes and ears, to rouse up and to affect the hearts of an audience, without the risk of sinning against reason or common sense".
 Algarotti's ideas influenced both Gluck and his librettist, Calzabigi.
 Calzabigi was himself a prominent advocate of reform, and he stated, "If Mr Gluck was the creator of dramatic music, he did not create it from nothing.
 I provided him with the material or the chaos, if you like.
 We therefore share the honour of that creation."

 Other influences included the composer Niccolò Jommelli and his maître de ballet at Stuttgart, Jean-Georges Noverre.
 Noverre's Lettres sur la danse (1760) called for dramatic effect over acrobatic ostentation; Noverre was himself influenced by the operas of Rameau and the acting style of David Garrick.
 The considerable quantity of ballet in Orfeo ed Euridice is thought to be due to his influence.
 Jommelli himself was noted for his blending of all aspects of the production: ballet, staging, and audience.

+The ending of Orfeo ed Euridice, in which the god Amore restores Euridice back to life to be reunited happily with Orfeo, is a significant departure from the normally tragic ending of the myth of Orpheus and Eurydice.
+In the preface to the original score, Calzabigi wrote, "In order to accommodate the legend to our theatre, I had to transform the ending."
+According to Patricia Howard, this ending has been harshly criticized and often dismissed by later critics as a product of the opera premiering on the name day of the Emperor Francis I, a celebratory event.
+However, Orfeo ed Euridice was planned and written before its premiere date was set, and was performed privately at least twice prior to its premiere without provoking criticism over its ending; contemporary audiences were fully accustomed to the deus ex machina happy ending, which was a usual convention in neoclassical drama.